dynacylabs/ghidra-rizzo/MULTI_STAGE_GUIDE.md

 **"Type mapping errors"**
 - Custom data types may need to be imported separately
 - Check rizzo_type_utils.py for supported types

+**"Variables not being restored"**
+- Run RizzoTestVariableExtraction.py on a test function to debug
+- Check if decompilation is working properly
+- Verify that high-level function representation is accessible
+- Some functions may not decompile due to complexity

+**"Variable names don't match"**
+- The system uses multiple matching strategies (storage, name, type, position)
+- Storage location matching is most reliable
+- Variables may be matched even if names changed during analysis

 ### File Compatibility